Nurse Aide Registry

 DADS also reviews and investigates allegations of abuse, neglect, or misappropriation of resident property by nurse aides.
 If there's a finding of an alleged act of abuse, neglect or misappropriation, the nurse aide may request both an informal reconsideration and a formal hearing before the finding is placed on the registry.

 All DADS-regulated facilities and agencies are required to check both the Nurse Aide Registry and the Employee Misconduct Registry before hiring an individual to determine if the person is listed in either registry as having committed an act of abuse, neglect, exploitation, misappropriation or misconduct against a resident or consumer and is, therefore, unemployable.
-Currently, there are two methods available to perform these required searches:
+Currently, there is one method available to perform these required searches:

 - Using DADS' Employability Status Search at https://emr.dads.state.tx.us/DadsEMRWeb/.